ERP Vendor Selection Criteria - The Importance of a Stable ERP Vendor

 Choosing a stable ERP vendor mitigates risk

-As you’re searching for ERP solutions, you’ll come across the industry leaders, like SAP Business One.
+As you’re searching for ERP solutions, you’ll come across the industry leaders, like SAP Business One and NetSuite.
 But you’ll likely also see some smaller solutions, particularly if you’re looking at an industry-specific ERP.
 Depending on your needs, a niche ERP solution might make sense.
 The challenge is that it’s common for the smaller, less established ERP vendors to be bought out by the big players.
 This presents significant risk to your business, as you might be forced to transition to a different solution if the new ownership decides to sunset your product.
 The alternative is to hang on to your ERP system long beyond its life expectancy and possibly without adequate support.

 The other big risk factor with a lesser known ERP solution is ongoing product development.
 With a smaller customer base, they may have more limited resources for new feature development and enhancement.
 New version releases may happen infrequently, as the smaller ERP vendors tend to have a smaller development teams working on the product.
 And there’s always a risk that investment in the product will cease over time.

 On the flip side, if you choose a well-established ERP vendor, your risk is much lower.
 These companies are more invested in supporting and growing their products, as they have tens of thousands of customers to support.
 For example, SAP has a product roadmap that looks 10 years in the future to support their 65,000 SAP Business One customers.
 There’s power in numbers.

 How to evaluate the stability of an ERP vendor

 You can get a sense of how established the ERP vendor is by asking a few questions.
 Bring these up as you’re talking with each prospective ERP implementation partner.
 Any partner worth their salt should be able to answer these questions on the spot.
 If they can’t, it’s a sign that they’re not tied in closely with the software vendor.